alexUXUI/Carousely.js/README.md

 # Carousely.js
 ### A small tool made for building video carousels.

-###### Philosophy
-No more wrestling with large code-bases to make simple changes and configurations.

 ## How does it work?
-Based on the info you pass, Carousely.js will create slides with three components: `Title, Video, and Description.`
+Based on the data you give, carousely.js will create slides with three components: `Title, Video, and Description.`

 ### How to Set up